StreamElements/api-docs/docs/OAuth2.md

 https://oauth.it-really.rocks?code=hjqkweSNDSDQ2___12&state=ejlkqwj2u31u31i1
 ```

-The code is now exchanged for a user access token by making a POST request to the token URL with the following payload.
+The code is now exchanged for a user access token by making a POST request with `x-www-form-urlencoded` parameters to the token URL with the following payload.

 | Parameter     | Description                       |
 |---------------|-----------------------------------|